rland93/pendsim/paper.md

 This package is a companion tool for exploring dynamics, control, and machine learning for the canonical cart-and-pendulum system.
 It includes a software simulation of the cart-and-pendulum system, a visualizer tool to create animations of the simulated system, and sample implementations for controllers and state estimators.
 The package, written in Python, can be used on any platform, including in the browser.
 It gives the user a plug-and-play sandbox to design and analyze controllers for the inverted pendulum, and is compatible with Python's rich landscape of third-party scientific programming and machine learning libraries.

-The package may prove useful for a wide range of curricula, from introductory mechanics to graduate-level control theory.
-Because the inverted pendulum system is non-linear, it can also be used to explore system modeling, model-free control, nonlinear optimization, and more.
+The package is useful for a wide range of curricula, from introductory mechanics to graduate-level control theory.
 A set of example notebooks is provided as a starting point for this range of topics.

 Statement of need
 =================